 Instructions

-- In a saucepan, boil the peeled potatoes and carrots for about 20 minutes, or until they are soft.
+- Potatoes: In a saucepan, boil the peeled potatoes and carrots for about 20 minutes, or until they are soft.
 Allow to cool and set aside.

-- Cook the eggs until they are hard boiled, for about 10 minutes.
+- Eggs: Cook the eggs until they are hard boiled, for about 10 minutes.
 Allow to cool, peel, and set aside.

-- Finely dice the white onion.
+- Onion: Finely dice the white onion.
 Set aside.
 If you are using yellow onions which have a sharp bite, put them in boiling water for 2 minutes then strain before using.
 This will reduce the bite of the yellow onions.

-- Grate the remaining potatoes over the mayonnaise mixture and evenly layer across the dish.
-Sprinkle salt and pepper to taste.
-Grate the carrots over the potatoes and lightly cover with another layer of mayonnaise.
+- Grate the carrots over the potatoes and lightly cover with another layer of mayonnaise.

 - Finally, grate the beets evenly spread over the carrot mayo layer, and cover with the remaining mayonnaise.

 - Grate the eggs over the entire Shuba salad.
 Keep refrigerated until you are ready to serve.
-Best prepared the day before serving, but allow at least 3 hours in the fridge so the entire salad has had time to chill.
+Garnish with chopped dill before serving.

 Video